Control of Asbestos Regulations 2006

-The Health & Safety Executive introduced the Control of Asbestos at Work 2002 regulations (CAW 2002) (now Control of Asbestos regulations [CAR] 2006) to help reduce the rising death toll from asbestos related diseases.
+The Health & Safety Executive introduced the Control of Asbestos at Work 2002 regulations (CAW 2002) (now Control of Asbestos regulations 2012 [CAR12] which also replace CAR06) to help reduce the rising death toll from asbestos related diseases.
 Around 5000 people per year die from asbestosis, mesothelioma, and asbestos related diseases in the UK.

 Duty to Manage